bqm/bqm-tech-notes/JVMSpecification8.md

 **2.5.2 JVM stacks**

-* Each JVM thread has its private stack which stores store frames.
+* Each JVM thread has its private stack which stores frames.
 * A stack holds local variables & partial results & plays a role in method invocation & return.
 * JVM stack is never manipulated except via push & pop so frames must be heap allocated
 * A JVM stack size can be fixed at creation of the thread or be dynamically expanded.
 * If the computation requires a larger stack than permitted then the JVM will throw an StackOverflowException
-* If the expansion failed, the JVM will throw a OutOfMemory
+* If the expansion failed, the JVM will throw a OutOfMemoryError exception

 **2.5.3 Heap**